 An antigen is a component of a pathogen, such as cell a surface marker comprised of proteins and complex carbohydrates, that is identified by macrophages of the innate immune response as “foreign” to the body.

-The macrophage engulfs and digests the foreign components and then displays components of the recognized foreign fragments on the cell surface of the macrophage (antigen-presenting macrophage), which then interacts with circulating T-helper cells of the acquired immune system to engage further immunoprotection through interleukin signaling forming cytotoxic T and B cells.
-When B cells become activated by T-helper cells, they differentiate into plasma cells which can rapidly form and circulate in the blood stream with antibodies that can bind to the antigens originally engaged by the macrophage.
+The macrophage engulfs and digests the antigen components and then displays these foreign fragments on its cell surface.
+Then defined as an antigen presenting cell, the macrophage interacts with circulating helper T cells of the acquired immune response to engage further immunoprotection through interleukin signaling, forming cytotoxic T and B cells.
+When B cells become activated by helper T cells, they differentiate into plasma cells which can rapidly form and circulate in the blood stream with antibodies that can bind to the antigens originally engaged by the macrophage.

 Streptococcus – A Bacterial Pathogen

 An example of a common bacterial pathogen is Streptococcus, which causes strep throat.
 The common cold, influenza, and chicken pox are examples of infections caused by viruses.
 Protozoa and fungi can also cause devastating illness in susceptible individuals.
 Malaria, a life-threatening illness, is an infection of the red blood cells due to a single cell protozoan, delivered typically by infected mosquitoes.
 A common yeast infection is due to the infection and overgrowth of fungi called Candida albicans.
 (Payseur 2017)